psych-214-fall-2016/project-red/report/report.md

 ![sheared_2]
 (figures/sub-10225_T1w_skull_stripped_sheared_2.png)

+We feel like while the alignment of the moving images is not perfect relative to the MNI's orientation, the results we are getting appear to be generally reasonable.

 ### How do our results compare to a similar registration procedure in the dipy package?

 Originally we took an approach of comparing the results of our registration's output to the approach of the dipy package, inspired by their approach [here](http://nipy.org/dipy/examples_built/affine_registration_3d.html#example-affine-registration-3d).
-(See end of report for more details.)

 Using dipy really gives us a gross sanity check that our registrations are in a reasonable ballpark.
 By eye we end up checking the location of ventricles and getting a general sense of how our registration is doing relative to dipy.
 In general this gives us a sense of confidence that we're on the right track.

-Comparing our affine transform to dipy, for subject 10189 with ours coming first:
+There are a few differences between our implementation and dipy's, so we didn't necessarily expect similar results.
+For example, they use a guassian pyramid and nonlinear interpolation, and in general their code runs more quickly.

+We're excited to see that our results are very comparable to what is produced by dipy.
+Here are two sample subjects as illustration:

-our registration, subject 10189:
+our registration, subject 10189, full affine transformation (translations, rotations, scaling, and shears):

 ![sheared_2]
 (figures/sub-10189_T1w_skull_stripped_sheared_2.png)

-dipy, subject 10189:
+dipy, subject 10189, full affine transformation:

 ![dipy_10189]
 (figures/dipy_10189.png)

 and then for subject 10206, with our registration again coming first:

-our registration, subject 10206:
+our registration, subject 10206, full affine transformation:

 ![sheared_2]
 (figures/sub-10206_T1w_skull_stripped_sheared_2.png)

-dipy, subject 10206:
+dipy, subject 10206, full affine transformation:

 ![dipy_10206]
 (figures/dipy_10206.png)

+To generate the full results from dipy on our selected seven subjects, including the intermediate stages of linear transfromations (just translation by center of mass, just translations, just translations and rotations, as well as a complete affine transformation,) the code is available at `registration/all_dipy_subjects.dipy`

 ### Using anatomical landmarking as a measure of registration quality